Video Production Equipment and Software for Every Budget

 How to Choose the Right Video Production Equipment

-You don’t need much to get started recording or producing your own video content.
+You don’t need much to record or produce your own video content.
 There’s been plenty of beautiful and professional-looking videos created with a tool that pretty much all of us have in our back pockets—a smartphone.
 Stepping it up a bit, you could use a DSLR with a 50mm lens.
-Or if you have the skill and budget, go for a professional camera rig.
-What it all comes down to is your budget, skill level, and team size.
+Or, if you have the skill and budget, go for a professional camera rig.
+It all comes down to your budget, skill level, and team size.

-In the list below, we’ll walk you through good, better, best scenarios when it comes to choosing equipment based on the type of video your need to create, your level of experience, and the resources you have at your disposal.
+In the list below, we’ll walk you through good, better, best scenarios when choosing equipment based on the type of video you need to create, your level of experience, and the resources you have at your disposal.

 Recommended Video Equipment Kit for Beginners